sonertari/SSLproxy/README.md

 	https 127.0.0.1 8443 up:8080 ua:192.168.0.1 ra:192.168.1.1

-The `ua` option instructs SSLproxy to divert packets to 192.168.0.1:8080, instead of 127.0.0.1:8080 as in the previous example.
-Also, the `ra` option instructs SSLproxy to listen for returned packets from the program on 192.168.1.1.
-Accordingly, the line SSLproxy inserts into the first packet in the connection now becomes:
+- The `ua` option instructs SSLproxy to divert packets to 192.168.0.1:8080, instead of 127.0.0.1:8080 as in the previous proxyspec example.
+- The `ra` option instructs SSLproxy to listen for returned packets from the program on 192.168.1.1, instead of 127.0.0.1 as in the previous SSLproxy line.

+Accordingly, the SSLproxy line now becomes:

 	SSLproxy: [192.168.1.1]:34649,[192.168.3.24]:47286,[192.168.111.130]:443,s